GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Learned Java OOP concepts for tutoring the Grade 11 nocturnals members **Thoughts**: Today, I reminisced what I learned in my seniors years bach then, and tomorrow I will practice coding the four concepts of Java OOP.

+### Day 98: May 19, 2021 | Wednesday

+**Today's Progress**: Learning Encapsulation in Java OOP **Thoughts**: On this day, I learned how to make private variables, and learned how the getters and setters work.

+### Day 99: May 20, 2021 | Thursday

+**Today's Progress**: Learning Inheritance in Java OOP **Thoughts**: Halfway through learning inheritance in Java, Today I'm able to create the main java file and its subclass that extends to its classes.